SpringCM

-SpringCM is a secure cloud platform that manages sales contracts and all types of documents across desktop, mobile and partner applications like Salesforce.
+SpringCM is a cloud platform that manages sales contracts and all types of documents across desktop, mobile and partner applications like Salesforce.
 SpringCM manages the entire contract life-cycle with advanced workflows that automate manual tasks and complex processes.
 Built on its own cloud infrastructure platform, SpringCM is a content delivery network for performance, availability, and security.

 Its corporate headquarters is located in Chicago, Illinois.
-In 2016, SpringCM opened two new offices in San Francisco and London, and in 2018 SpringCM open an office in Bucharest.
+In 2016, SpringCM opened two new offices in San Francisco and London, and in 2018 SpringCM opened an office in Bucharest.
 It has received the most 5-star reviews of any Salesforce AppExchange partner for Contract Management.

 On July 31, 2018, DocuSign announced plans to acquire SpringCM for $220 million.
 On September 4, 2018, DocuSign acquired SpringCM Solution.

 History

 SpringCM was founded in 2004 by Christine Marie Mason (CEO of Adexs, Inc., 2004–2007) and Greg Buchholz as DocExchange, Inc. dba SpringCM.
-SpringCM was a spin-out of Adexs (Automated Document Exchange Services Inc.
+SpringCM was a spin-out of Adexs (Automated Document Exchange Services Inc.).

 In January 2006, SpringCM made its debut on the software as a service marketplace as an offshoot product based heavily upon a document sharing and compliance utility constructed for ChemCentral.
 SpringCM received $8 million in foundation capital from Silicon Valley–based investment capital firm Foundation Capital in third-quarter 2006, bringing the total amount of investment capital raised to $10 million.

 In March 2007, SpringCM introduced SpringCM for Salesforce.com through the Salesforce.com AppExchange.
 Stratus Technologies announced that it chose SpringCM for contract negotiations approval in September 2007.

 SpringCM also receives funding from North Bridge Venture Partners.

 In 2010, SpringCM received $15 million in financing to help further develop and extend the company's cloud enterprise content management platform and solutions.
 This round of financing included existing investors Foundation Capital and North Bridge Venture Partners, and Silicon Valley Bank joined to provide growth capital and working capital financing.

 In April 2012, SpringCM announced SpringCM Mobile for iPad, iPhone and Android, allowing business people to securely share content and work together anytime, anywhere, from virtually any mobile device.

 In September 2013, SpringCM, a Silver level member of Oracle PartnerNetwork (OPN), announced the availability of its Content Cloud Services solution in the new Oracle Cloud Marketplace.

 In November 2013, SpringCM announced enhancements to the SpringCM platform that make it easier than ever for enterprises to share SpringCM content with people who do not use SpringCM.